 How Can You Profit if the Market Falls?

 This is one reason spread betting appeals to active traders.
-It allows the same ease of access to both long and short positions.
+It gives the same ease of access to both long and short positions from a single account.

 What Markets Can You Trade with Spread Betting?